Ventolin

 7. 7.
 Once you have administered the dose(s), remove the mouthpiece from your mouth.

 8. 8.
 Remove the mouthpiece of the inhaler from the spacer.
-Put the cap back onto the mouthpiece of the inhaler.
-If your spacer has a cap, such as the Aerochamber, replace the cap over the mouthpiece and store it somewhere safe.
+Replace the cap on the inhaler's mouthpiece.
+If your spacer has a cap, such as the Aerochamber, replace the cap over the mouthpiece and store it in a safe location.

 From time to time, you will need to clean the spacer you are using.
 In most cases, rinsing the spacer with water and leaving it to dry out will be sufficient.
-For specific information on cleaning your spacer devices, read the patient information leaflet or ask your pharmacist.
+For specific information on cleaning your spacer devices, refer to the patient information leaflet or consult your pharmacist.

 Ventolin Side Effects and Cautions

-Before you use your Ventolin inhaler, it is important to familiarise yourself with the information found within the patient information leaflet.
+Before using your Ventolin inhaler, it is essential to familiarise yourself with the information provided in the patient information leaflet.

-If you have any questions about anything you read within the patient information leaflet, speak to your doctor or ask a pharmacist for help.
+If you have any questions about the information in the patient information leaflet, please speak with your doctor or ask a pharmacist for assistance.

 Allergies